 Allergy season has become more complicated since the COVID-19 pandemic.
 If you have allergies or sinus problems, you may not be sure how to tell the difference between those symptoms and COVID-19 symptoms.
-Jessica Southwood, MD, otolaryngologist, offers expert guidance to help you better understand these three conditions.
+Our experts offer guidance to help you better understand these three conditions.

 Since sinus and allergy symptoms and COVID-19 symptoms can seem similar and have some overlap, it is important to familiarize yourself with the differences.
 That way, you and your provider can manage your health care appropriately.